-Oulu is a city, municipality and a seaside resort of about 210000 inhabitants in the region of North Ostrobothnia, Finland.
-It is the most populous city in northern Finland.
-Population in Oulu is 211848 (31.12.2022), with a middle age of 39.4 years, gender balanced.
-The GDP per capita was 39 669€ in 2020.
-Unemployment rate is 12.1%.
-Most significant economic sectors are services, industry and commerce.
+Population in Oulu is 211 848 (31.12.2022), with a middle age of 39.4-years, gender balanced.
+The GDP per capita was 39669€ in 2020.
+Unemployment rate is 12,1%.
 Functional Urban area 2975 km2 (land area).
 Oulu is also considered one of Europe's "living labs", where residents experiment with new technology (such as NFC tags and ubi-screens) on a community-wide scale.
 Despite only ranking in the top 2% universities, the University of Oulu is regionally known in the field of information technology.
 Once known for wood tar and salmon, Oulu has evolved into a major high-tech centre, particularly in IT and wellness technology.
 Other prominent industries include wood refining, chemicals, pharmaceuticals, paper, and steel.